September 2023 – download PC app V2.1

-My contribution: a collection of triode solvers for DC bias
+My contribution: a collection of triode calculators

 I programmed them for people who already are aware of tube design but who may feel uncomfortable with true simulation Spice-tools.
 One solver is needed per circuit.
-Luckily, the very small number of circuits variants allows this simpler approach.
+Luckily, the small number of circuits variants allows this simpler approach.

 They are not perfect, they are in no case real circuits, and I am not liable for any wrong designs you may create after them!
 And never forget that playing with tubes is very dangerous because of the required high voltages!

 Norman Koren’s modeling